bastings/annotated_encoder_decoder/README.md

-# annotated_encoder_decoder
-The Annotated Encoder Decoder with Attention
+# The Annotated Encoder Decoder with Attention

+A notebook that explains Neural Machine Translation using Recurrent Neural Networks.

+You can find the notebook [here](annotated_encoder_decoder.ipynb).

-This is a follow-up to the [Annotated Transformer](https://github.com/harvardnlp/annotated-transformer).
+This notebook is a follow-up to the [Annotated Transformer](https://github.com/harvardnlp/annotated-transformer).